Robust Average-Reward Markov Decision Processes: Conclusion

 \section{Conclusion}

 In this paper, we investigated the problem of robust MDPs under the average-reward setting.
 We established \textit{uniform} convergence of the discounted value function to average-reward, which further implies the uniform convergence of the \textit{robust} discounted value function to \textit{robust} average-reward.
 Based on this insight, we designed a robust dynamic programming approach using the robust discounted MDPs as an approximation (the limit method).
-We theoretically proved their convergence and optimality and proved a robust version of the Blackwell optimality \cite{blackwell1962discrete}, i.e., any optimal policy of the robust discounted MDP when $\gamma$ is large enough is also an optimal policy of the robust average-reward.
+We theoretically proved their convergence and optimality and proved a robust version of the Blackwell optimality \cite{blackwell1962discrete}.
 We then designed a direct approach for robust average-reward MDPs, where we derived the robust Bellman equation for robust average-reward MDPs.
 We further designed a robust RVI method, which was proven to converge to the optimal robust solution.
 Technically, our proof techniques are fundamentally different from existing studies on average-reward robust MDPs, e.g., those in \cite{blackwell1962discrete,tewari2007bounded}.